MinMaxed/Animal-Kingdom/README.md

 ## Interfaces

 Interfaces are a workaround to C#'s single-inheritance, and tells the class what it is able to do.
+I have 2 interfaces, ICanFly and ICanSwim.
+They are utalized in all three major branches, Ducks using both, GreyWolves using Swim, Fish having the Swim Interface, and Bats using Fly as well.